CarInsurance.com Insights

 You can also consider a pay-per-mile insurance policy, which allows you to pay based on the actual miles you drive, rather than just giving a discount for driving less.

-Understand all the car insurance discounts you may qualify for to take advantage of additional reductions.
+Take advantage of all available car insurance discounts to receive additional reductions.

 Adjusting your coverage levels can reduce your premium.
-However, it’s important to make sure that you’re not underinsured.
+However, it’s essential to make sure that you’re not underinsured.

 “Lowering your coverage limits will lower your auto insurance premium.
-However, keep in mind that setting your liability limits too low may expose you to major financial risks if you cause an accident,” says Majidi.
+However, keep in mind that setting your liability limits too low may expose you to major financial risks if you cause an accident,” Majidi says.

 You can get cheaper car insurance by dropping comprehensive and collision coverage if you have an older vehicle.
 But don’t drop that coverage without giving it some thought.
 Many experts say it’s time to drop these coverages when the actual cash value you’d receive for your vehicle doesn’t justify the insurance expense.

-You might also consider dropping optional endorsements, like rental car reimbursement or roadside assistance, if you’re trying to save money.
+If you’re trying to save money, you might also consider dropping optional endorsements, such as rental car reimbursement or roadside assistance.

 Can my job or profession qualify me for lower insurance rates?